eda3/edv/docs-en/01_implementation_plan/04_timeline.md

 - ✅ **Week 11-13:** Basic timeline data model implemented with track and clip management
 - ✅ **Week 14-15:** Multi-track relationship model implemented with relationship types and dependency management
 - ✅ **Week 16:** Track relationship serialization/deserialization completed
+- ✅ **Week 17:** Basic clip operations (splitting, moving) and propagation across related tracks implemented
+- ✅ **Week 18:** Project state persistence with selective serialization implemented
+- ✅ **Week 19:** Edit history recording mechanism developed

 ### Remaining Phase 2 Work

 The following components are still in progress for Phase 2 completion:

-- 🔄 **Week 17-18:** Timeline advanced operations and validation (in progress)
+- 🔄 **Week 20:** Undo/Redo system finalization (in progress)
-- 🔄 **Week 19:** Project state persistence optimization (in progress)
+- 🔄 **Week 21:** Timeline rendering with multi-track compositing (in progress)
-- 🔄 **Week 20:** Documentation and test coverage enhancement
+- 🔄 **Week 22:** Comprehensive timeline validation and documentation

 ### Revised Timeline for Completion

 The revised timeline for completing the remaining phases is:

-- **Phase 2 Completion:** Expected in 4 weeks
+- **Phase 2 Completion:** Expected in 3 weeks
 - **Phase 3 Start:** Planned for Q3 2024
 - **Phase 4 Start:** Planned for Q4 2024
 - **1.0 Release:** Now projected for Q1 2025

-This timeline adjustment reflects the additional time devoted to ensuring robust implementation of critical components, particularly the complex multi-track relationship management and serialization systems, which provide essential foundations for the remaining development.
+This timeline adjustment reflects the additional time devoted to ensuring robust implementation of critical components, particularly the complex multi-track relationship management, clip operation propagation, and selective serialization systems, which provide essential foundations for the remaining development.